mjakl/vim-asciidoc/README.md

 Foldlevels are computed by the number of `=` at the start of the line.

-It also includes a few snippets that can be used with [UltiSnips](https://github.com/SirVer/ultisnips).
+It also includes snippets that can be used with [UltiSnips](https://github.com/SirVer/ultisnips).

 The `commentstring` and `comments` variables are set to Asciidoc compatible